-Before we can begin to discuss objects in Oraclei, we have to address object types
+Before we can begin to discuss objects in Oracle, we have to address object types

 .
 As their name implies, an object type is used to define an object.
-To bridge the gulf between Oracle7 and Oracle8,
+To bridge the gap between the legacy versions Oracle7 and Oracle8,

 you can think of an object type as a predefined row that you can then use to build Oracle objects.

 Before you can build an object table in Oracle8, 8i or 9i, you must define its types.

 A table can consist of single columns, types, or a combination, as well as varrays